 11:30am to 6:00pm.
 Fallingwater. $280 per person.
 All ages.
 Children up to age 12 may accompany an adult at no additional charge.
 Includes box lunch.

-In-depth Fallingwater Private Architectural Guided House Tour (ages 9 and up)
+- In-depth Fallingwater Private Architectural Guided House Tour (ages 9 and up)

-Optional Gnome-eye Fallingwater Institute Design Challenge and Tour (ages 8 and up, accompanied by an adult)
+- Gnome-eye Fallingwater Institute Design Challenge and Tour (ages 8 and up, accompanied by an adult)

-Design Symposium: Preserving Fallingwater (ages 12 and up)
+- Design Symposium: Preserving Fallingwater (ages 12 and up)

 Speakers will be provided by the Fallingwater Institute and will include experts in architectural conservation, preservation, FLW Studio history, and landscape restoration and sustainability.
 Guest speakers will moderate interactive discussions throughout all programs and activities, sharing their knowledge and experiences on various building sciences related to passive solar and organic architecture.

-Saturday October 25:
+Saturday, October 25:

 9:30 to 11:30am, Kentuck Knob Tour. $95 per person, limited availability.
 Ages 6 and up.
 Children ages 6–12 may accompany an adult at no additional charge.

 Gather at Kentuck Knob—the historic house and grounds designed for I.N. and Bernadine Hagan by Frank Lloyd Wright Studios.
 Construction began in 1953 on Kentuck Knob, an impressive residential structure perched 2,050 feet above sea level.
 It seamlessly blends into its surroundings, almost as if it were an integral part of the mountain itself.
 The organic floor plan, designed on a hexagonal module, features cantilevered overhangs and expansive areas of glass.
 This remarkable feat showcases the innovative power of imaginative building sciences.
+Additional tour choices will include:

 Details

-10/24/2025 11:30 AM EDT - 10/25/2025 06:00 PM EDT
+10/24/2025 08:30 AM EDT - 10/25/2025 11:30 AM EDT

 Fallingwater and Environs